Music Composed and Conducted by: John Williams

 From that point on, sadness and tears are more dominant than ever before: the tracks “The Visitor at Himmel Street” (#13), “Rudy is Taken” (#20) & “Finale” (#21) are the accompaniment of the three most sorrowful scenes of the film, leading to the end credits.
 During these scenes, John Williams doesn’t have to push the viewers’ emotions to the extreme, because up to that point, they have already succumbed to the composer’s music mechanism.
 Undoubtedly, while we are dealing with highly emotional music, it doesn’t extend to an overwhelming point.
 It steps away from grand orchestral gestures, in a lyrical, warm and affectionate way.

 In particular, the track “Finale” (#21) concludes the film in perfect style.
 The piano is the very last instrument heard prior to the end credits, as it was the very first at the beginning of the film.
-But now, it has a special purpose’ it waves goodbye by rendering the music immensely melancholic and slightly sorrowful.
 Such a delicate composition, amazingly beautiful and utterly captivating.
 Just by listening to John Williams’ score, you’ll realize where the film’s core lays.
 You’ll be able to feel his magical touch while the music interacts with the moving image.
 It’s all about feelings, and that’s strikingly apparent from every single note John Williams puts to paper.
 Regardless of how restraint or imposing, the power of his orchestral music makes an indelible contribution to every film he touches.

 01. “One Small Fact” (1:46)